priteshpanchall/MusicStoreAnalysis_SQL/README.md

 ⭕ The average price of an album is $1.

-⭕ The most popular country for music purchases is the United States.
+⭕ The most popular country for music purchases is the United States with $1040.49.